durucicek/blog-app/README.md

 Made with Flask and SQLAlchemy.

-Added like/unlike feature, changed the SQLight database to implement SQLAlchemy.
+Added features and changes to the tutorial:
+Like/unlike feature,
 Implemented extra tests using pytests.
+Changed the SQLight database to implement SQLAlchemy.
 Implemented SQLAlchemy database migrations using Flask-Migrate